foxhound87/mobx-react-form/docs/form/form-initialization.md

 ## Initialization Methods
 #### setup(), options(), plugins(), bindings(), handlers(), hooks().

-Normally you have to pass the the fields properties to the constructor, otherwise you can implement one of these methods inside your extended Form Class.
+Normally you have to pass the fields properties to the constructor, otherwise you can implement one of these methods above inside your extended Form Class.

 For example, using the `setup()` method you can define the fields properties: